Hot Flashes

 How to prevent them

 The first step toward reducing the frequency of these flashes is to understand Women's health.
 You must know your triggers and determine ways to avoid them.
-Although avoiding your triggers will not totally eliminate them, it can reduce the frequency of your these and other unpleasant menopausal symptoms.
+Although avoiding your triggers will not eliminate them, it can reduce the frequency of these and other unpleasant menopausal symptoms.

 How to quickly relieve them